These two taxa don’t make very many lists.

 “With the exception of Primates (Russell, 1964), Rodentia (Jepsen, 1937), and Carnivora (Fox, Scott & Rankin, 2010), no extant order of placental mammal has an unambiguous representative during the Paleocene.”
 Pleuraspidotherium and Orthaspidotherium are also in the Paleocene, so they are early representatives of the herbivorous placental clades.

 “Despite numerous suggestions of Cretaceous placentals, no Cretaceous eutherian mammal has been unambiguously resolved within the placental crown.”
-In the LRT multituberculates and Shenshou from the Jurassic are rodent sisters, Volaticotherium and Docofossor, two basal placentals, are from the Jurassic and Cretaceous, Maotherium a basal member of Glires, is from the early Cretaceous, Zhangheotherium, a basal pangolin is from the earliest Cretaceous, and Maelestes, a basal tenrec is from the late Cretaceous, so the Halliday claim is not validated by the LRT and a Cretaceous origin would therefore NOT require the existence of long ghost lineages, contra Halliday et al. 2015.
+In the LRT multituberculates and Shenshou from the Jurassic are rodent sisters, Volaticotherium is a basal pre-placental from the earliest Cretaceous.
+Docofossor is a basal Oxfordian (early Late Jurassic) marsupial.
+Maotherium a pre-mammal from the early Cretaceous, Zhangheotherium, a basal pangolin is from the earliest Cretaceous, and Maelestes, a basal tenrec is from the late Cretaceous, so the Halliday claim is not validated by the LRT and a Cretaceous origin would therefore NOT require the existence of long ghost lineages, contra Halliday et al. 2015.

 Halliday et al. 2015 illustrates